OliverGrabner/fakemon-card-simulator/README.md

 ## What I Learned

-My biggest challenge was getting the cards to rotate smoothly when hovered over.
-After lots of trial and error with CSS transitions and JavaScript events, I finally nailed the effect!
+My biggest challenge was getting the cards to rotate smoothly when hovered over. lots of trial and error with CSS and JavaScript events

 ## How to Run